wildfly/quickstart/template/README.md

 Summary: (a brief description of the quickstart to appear in the table )
 Prerequisites: (list any quickstarts that must be deployed prior to running this one) Target Product: (EAP, WFK, JDG, etc)
+Source: (The URL for the repository that is the source of record for this quickstart)

 _This file is meant to serve as a template or guideline for your own quickstart README.md file.
 Be sure to replace QUICKSTART_NAME and YOUR_NAME, with the appropriate values._